 “This is why many doctors are recommending Eveready Sunshine lamps to their patients.

-“The Council on Physical Therapy of the A.M.A.
-Has accepted our policy of selling Eveready Sunshine Lamps and Carbons to the public.”
+“The Council on Physical Therapy of the A.M.A. has accepted our policy of selling Eveready Sunshine Lamps and Carbons to the public.”

 “BURDICK now offers a complete complementary

-Series of professional and prescription lamps
+series of professional and prescription lamps

-Covering all office and home needs for both
+covering all office and home needs for both

-Utra-violet and infra-red treatments”
+ultra-violet and infra-red treatments”

 Advertisement by The Burdick Corporation for Burdick Ultra-Violet and Infra-Red Lamps